-Students have bi-weekly taught one-to-one and workshop and weekly ensemble sessions during trimester 1.
+Students have bi-weekly taught one-to-one that interchange with a taught workshop and weekly ensemble sessions during trimester 1.
 Each session focuses on a specific set of skills and knowledge and is delivered in a subject appropriate format and setting.
 This allows for the facilitation of theoretic and technical knowledge, acquisition and application of skills, and the exploration of repertoire and performance skills.